COVID-19 social work study FAQs

 - HEPs may choose to deliver up to 20 hours per placement via supervised simulations, where this is needed to meet identified gaps in student placement learning outcomes.

 - That for indirect placements in which students are working in small groups on a shared project, that 1.5 hours of formal group supervision per 35 hours of placement will be considered adequate, provided the HEP can demonstrate that all of the objectives of supervision (including those that are normally achieved through supervision provided on a one-to-one basis), have been met.

 It is important to emphasise that the obligation for the Higher Education Providers remains which is to ensure students upon completion of their degree meet all the required learning outcomes.

 Our priority is that students have access to a wide range of learning opportunities and experiences, that enable them to graduate with the required skills and attributes.
 This ensures as newly graduated social workers they are confident, ethically competent, skilled and effective practitioners with professional integrity as defined in the Code of Ethics.
 This is essential for the social work profession and the Australian individuals and communities who utilise the services of qualified social workers.

-At this stage these exemptions apply to 2020 only.
+At this stage these exemptions apply up to 30 June 2021 only.
 We are committed to continually reviewing the situation.